Regulation is loosening, not tightening

 The EU AI Act enters into force — the first comprehensive AI regulation by a major economy.
 Industry braces for compliance costs that some estimate at billions of euros.

-On his first day in office, President Trump signs an executive order revoking Biden's AI safety order and replacing it with a directive to remove regulatory barriers to AI development.
+President Trump revokes Biden's AI executive order on his first day back in office, replacing it with a directive to remove regulatory barriers to AI development.

 Where things stand right now